1 in 3 COVID-19 outpatients suffer prolonged illness, CDC report says

 In contrast, the CDC study noted that nearly 90% of flu outpatients recovered within two weeks of having a positive test result.

-The study also stated that older age and underlying health conditions had been associated with COVID hospitalizations but not prolonged illness in COVID-19 outpatients.
+The study also stated that older age and underlying health conditions associated with COVID hospitalizations were also associated with prolonged illness in COVID-19 outpatients.

 "The best thing that all of us can still continue to do is practice all the usual public health safety measures that have been recommended," said Dr. Prathit Arun Kulkarni, an assistant professor of medicine in infectious diseases at Baylor College of Medicine.
 "We don't know what the long-term symptoms might look like even for people with mild to moderate forms of the infection."